 Is This Tomorrow? features experimental propositions from some of today’s leading architects and artists responding to issues we face in the 21st century from natural resources and migration to technology and spirituality.
 Their experiential projects take the form of environments, models, structures and systems, incorporating artworks, objects, film and graphics.

-The exhibition features 6a architects, APPARATA, Rachel Armstrong, Rana Begum, Tatiana Bilbao Estudio, Cao Fei, Mariana Castillo Deball, Cécile B. Evans, Simon Fujiwara, Andrés Jaque / Office for Political Innovation, David Kohn Architects, mono office, Farshid Moussavi Architecture, Hardeep Pandhal, Amalia Pica, Jacolby Satterwhite, Zineb Sedira and Marina Tabassum Architects.
+The exhibition features 6a architects, Adjaye Associates, APPARATA, Rachel Armstrong, Rana Begum, Tatiana Bilbao Estudio, Cao Fei, Mariana Castillo Deball, Cécile B. Evans, Simon Fujiwara, Andrés Jaque / Office for Political Innovation, Kapwani Kiwanga, David Kohn Architects, mono office, Farshid Moussavi Architecture, Hardeep Pandhal, Amalia Pica, Jacolby Satterwhite, Zineb Sedira and Marina Tabassum Architects.

-6a architects, established in 2001, London, UK, by Tom Emerson (b.
+6a architects, established in 2001 by Tom Emerson (b.
 1970, France) and Stephanie Macdonald (b.
-1966, UK) combines a culture of making and innovation with humanity and playfulness in its contemporary art galleries, educational buildings, artists’ studios and residential projects.
+1966, UK) in London, UK combines a culture of making and innovation with humanity and playfulness in its contemporary art galleries, educational buildings, artists’ studios and residential projects.
+Co-directors Owen Watson (b.1985, UK), and John Ross (b.
+1981, UK) joined the practice in 2007 and 2008 respectively.
 Recent projects include the new MK Gallery, Milton Keynes and the South London Gallery Fire Station; Cowan Court, a 68-room hall of residence at Churchill College, Cambridge; and new photography studios for Juergen Teller, shortlisted for the Stirling Prize in 2017.
 The practice is currently completing projects in Melbourne, New York and Hamburg.
 Tom Emerson is professor of architecture at ETH Zurich and in 2018 was awarded the Conrad Ferdinand Meyer Prize.
-Stephanie Macdonald was nominated for Women in Architecture Award 2018.
+Stephanie Macdonald was one of four nominated internationally for Women in Architecture Award 2018.

 Andrés Jaque / Office for Political Innovation, established in 2003, Madrid, Spain and New York, US by Andrés Jaque (b.
 1971, Spain) works at the intersection of architecture, research and activism.
 Their work connects through inquiries and subversions of bodily and geopolitical realities.
 Projects include art spaces, such as CA2M; experimental residential buildings, such us Plasencia Clergy House, TUPPER HOMES, IKEA Disobedients or House in Never Never Land; temporary installations, such as PHANTOM.
 Mies as Rendered Society; performances such as Superpowers of Ten; and public artifacts, such as Escaravox and COSMO PS1.
 The practice has been awarded the Frederick Kiesler Prize and the Silver Lion at the 14th Venice Architecture Biennale, 2014.
 Andrés Jaque is the Director of the Advanced Architectural Design Program at Columbia University Graduate School of Architecture, Planning and Preservation, Phd Architect (ETSAM), Alfred Toepfer Stiftung’s Tessenow Stipendiat (Hamburg) and Graham Foundation Grantee.